Dual BA/MA or BS/MA Degree in International Affairs

 This course introduces students to theories of international relations and international relations research.

 INTA 499 - Capstone

 see capstone requirement below for further information.

 In addition to the four core classes, students will take an additional six elective courses, with no more than three offered by a single department in the College of Arts and Sciences or another School at Loyola.
 The core INTA courses in Political Science do not count toward this three-course total, and thus a student may take three Political Science courses in addition to the three core (required) courses.
-Following the policy of the Graduate School, two of the elective courses may be upper-division undergraduate courses, with prior approval of the GPD.
-However, the MA student must do extra work to attain graduate credit for a 300-level class.

 The participating programs that will contribute classes include: Global Studies, History, Philosophy, Political Science, Psychology, Sociology, and Theology, Criminal Justice & Criminology, as well as the Schools of Communication, Education, and Social Work.